TheLastHobbit/Win-Win-Card/implementationOfCard/README.md

      * @dev Indicates a failure when any account(address) calls {approve}.
      */
     error externalApproveBanned();

     /**
+     * @dev Because the constructor does not work when this contract is deployed via minimal proxy, this function will initialize
+     * the state variables of itself and its parent contract(s).
+     *
+     * Note that {init} should only be called once at the moment of the deployment of this contract.
+     */
+    function init(address _factoryAddr, uint256 _merchantId, uint256 _seriesId, string calldata _seriesName, string calldata _seriesSymbol, uint256 _maxSupply) external;

+    /**
      * @notice Merchant mints a new card to `_to` with an originally stored value(count in token).